A Learners View of Knowledge

 and/or being skilled in self-defense techniques.

-- How to fly a plane.
+- Learn how to fly a plane.
 This requires a great many pieces of factual knowledge, mastered skills, several models, the will to live, and awareness of several different & sometimes conflicting contexts such as weather, air schedules, air traffic etc.

-- How to play a tennis match.
+- Learn how to play a tennis match.
 In addition to the skill of hitting the ball accurately, one must know the rules of scoring, analyzing one's opponents strengths & skills, awareness of the wind & sun angle, etc. etc. etc...

 Of the many different things we know, which should we use in a particular situation?